Germany to send Ukraine €2.7 billion military aid package – DW – 05/13/2023

 Germany to send Ukraine €2.7 billion military aid package

-German Defense Ministry announced a new military aid package for Ukraine, which will include 20 additional Marder infantry fighting vehicles, 30 Leopard 1 tanks and four IRIS-T-SLM air defense systems.
+Germany's Defense Ministry has announced a new military aid package for Ukraine, which will include 20 additional Marder infantry fighting vehicles, 30 Leopard 1 tanks and four IRIS-T-SLM air defense systems.

 https://p.dw.com/p/4RIgW